 Portland Parks & Recreation’s Produce for People (PFP) program, which sprouted in 1995 to combat Portland’s high poverty rate, is a grassroots effort in which community gardeners turn their ability to produce food into an opportunity to fulfill the needs of the hungry.
 In concert with hunger relief agencies, the program seeks to provide Portland’s emergency food shelters with fresh, nutritious, organic, locally grown food.

-Not only is PFP is great way to give back, it's also a great way to fulfill community service hours!
+Not only is PFP is a great way to give back, it's also a great way to fulfill community service hours.

 - Contact the community gardens at 503-823-1612 to inquire if there is a PFP program at your garden site

 - Contact your PFP coordinator